Choosing and Caring for Hydrangea Trees!

 Fire and Ice™ Panicle Hydrangea Tree

-One of the smaller topiary Hydrangeas available, Fire and Ice™ heralds in the early summer with an explosion of creamy white panicles of hundreds of small florets.
-Then in mid-summer, the flowers blush to pink, and in preparation for the fall show when the flowers turn deep red to match the season - some of the deepest red-pink blooms on the market!
+One of the smallest topiary Hydrangeas available, Fire and Ice™ begins early summer with an explosion of creamy white panicles of hundreds of small florets.
+Then in mid-summer, the flowers blush pink, and in fall they deepen to rich red - some of the deepest red-pink blooms on the market!

 • Growing Zones 3-8